COVID VACCINATION INFORMATION

 We have started to carry out more routine face to face appointments at the surgery.
 We still ask that you do not come to the surgery unless a GP or Nurse has specifically asked you to do so.
 When attending the surgery you will need to ring the intercom situated next to the main doors and speak to a member of reception.

 When buzzing the intercom please bear in mind that our phones lines are still extremely busy and if you are not attended to straight away it may mean that all the receptionists are busy on the phones.
 They will attend to you as soon as they can.

 As before we ask that you do not attend the surgery if you have any symptoms of coronavirus or someone you live with has/or has symptoms of coronavirus.
 If you have an appointment booked but start to experience coronavirus type symptoms we ask that you cancel and rearrange your appointment.

 If a GP/Nurse has asked you to attend the surgery, you will:

-- Need to come in through the main door and ring the doorbell.
+- Need to come to the main surgery doors and buzz the intercom.

-- A member of staff will come to attend to you, they will ask you the relevant screening questions and who you are seeing and then buzz you through, or attend to you at the door if you do not have an appointment.
+- A member of staff will attend to you, they will ask you the relevant screening questions and who you are seeing and then buzz you through, or attend to you at the door if you do not have an appointment.

-- When ringing the doorbell please be patient as staff maybe dealing with other enquiries on the telephones.
+- When ringing the intercom please be patient as staff maybe dealing with other enquiries on the telephones.